mariejjohnson/mariejjohnson.github.io/cv.md

 	</p>
 Presentations
 <p style="margin-left:10%; margin-right:10%;">
-Johnson, Marie.
-(2022, April) Analysis of pre and postfire changes in water use efficiency and evapotranspiration.
+April, 2022 &nbsp;&nbsp;&nbsp;&nbsp; Analysis of pre and postfire changes in water use efficiency and evapotranspiration.
 Talk presented at ECOSTRESS Team Meeting<br>
 Johnson, Marie.
 (2021, December) Estimating Forest Resilience to Wildfire in Northwestern Montana.
 Talk presented at American Geophysical Union, Fall Meeting<br>
 Johnson, Marie.
 (2020, December) Forest resilience to fire in the western US: a test case for using satellite metrics to assess spatial and temporal patterns of forest recovery.
 Poster presented at American Geophysical Union, Fall Meeting<br>
 Johnson, Marie.
 (2019, December) Women in Science.
 Talk presented at National Center for Ecological Analysis and Synthesis, Roundtable presentation<br>